saharabdi/Advanced-Computer-Vision-1403/EX_05_MSI/README.md

 ---

-## ???
-Google Earth Engine Implementation
+## Google Earth Engine Implementation

-The provided Python script (`your_script_name.py`) demonstrates how to calculate NDWI, MNDWI, and NDVI using Landsat 8 imagery within Google Earth Engine and visualize the results.
+The provided Python script (`Google-Earth-Engine_Landsat.ipynb`) demonstrates how to calculate NDWI, MNDWI, and NDVI using Landsat 8 imagery within Google Earth Engine and visualize the results.

 ### Overview